-Spain ultimatum over Catalan secession bid
+Spain deadline on Catalan secession passes

 What is Madrid's position?

-Spanish Prime Minister Rajoy set the deadline for Mr Puigdemont to offer a definitive answer on the independence question, and has called on him to "act sensibly".
+Spanish Prime Minister Mariano Rajoy set the deadline for Mr Puigdemont to offer a definitive answer on the independence question, and called on him to "act sensibly".

-"It's not that difficult to reply to the question: Has Catalonia declared independence?
+"It's not that difficult to reply to the question: has Catalonia declared independence?
 Because if it has, the government is obliged to act in one way, and if it has not, we can talk here," he said in parliament on Wednesday.

-This is a second and final deadline, as Madrid says Mr Puigdemont on Monday failed to clarify whether he had declared independence.
+This was the second and final deadline, as Madrid says Mr Puigdemont on Monday failed to clarify whether he had declared independence.

 If Mr Rajoy decides that his government should intervene, he is expected to call a special cabinet meeting to discuss what specific measures should be taken.

-Mr Rajoy is due to attend an EU summit in Brussels on Thursday afternoon.
+He is due to attend an EU summit in Brussels on Thursday afternoon.
 It is possible a cabinet meeting could be called before he goes or postponed until Friday.

-It would be Spain's Senate, controlled by Mr Rajoy's conservative Popular Party (PP) and its allies, that would launch the transfer of powers from Catalonia to Madrid under Article 155 of the constitution.
+The government will then be expected to draw up a list of specific measures under Article 155 of the constitution, launching the transfer of powers from Catalonia to Madrid.

+The article says: "If a self-governing community does not fulfil the obligations imposed upon it by the constitution or other laws, or acts in a way that is seriously prejudicial to the general interest of Spain, the government... may... take all measures necessary to compel the community to meet said obligations, or to protect the above-mentioned general interest."

 It is thought the measures taken could range from taking control of the regional police and finances to calling a snap election.

+Spain's Senate, controlled by Mr Rajoy's conservative Popular Party (PP) and its allies, would then have to approve the list.
 The timetable for this process is imprecise.

+Analysts say Article 155 does not give the government the power to fully suspend autonomy, and it will not be able to deviate from the list of measures.

 For Madrid this is about upholding the rule of law in Catalonia, protecting the Spanish constitution and disciplining what it sees as an unruly, disobedient devolved government, the BBC's Tom Burridge in Barcelona reports.